pranavparmar/Clothing-Consultant/README.md

 # Clothing-Consultant #UiPath #RPA #Automation

-Predicts which clothes user can wear based on the current weather of city
+Predicts which cloth user can wear based on the current weather of city

 Input : City Name